smithlabcode/preseq/README.txt

 INPUT FILE FORMAT:
 ========================================================================
 Input files can be either in bed or bam file format.
-The file should be sorted by chromosome, end position, start position, and finally strand if in bed format.
-If the file is in bam format, then the file should be sorted using bamtools sort.
-This will ignore strand, so to distinguish reads by strand bed format must be used.
+The file should be sorted by chromosome, start position, strand position, and finally strand if in bed format.
+If the file is in bam format, then the file should be sorted using bamtools or samtools sort.

 USAGE EXAMPLES:
 ========================================================================